pronoiac/the-manual/the-manual.md

 His world will seem incredibly important to him.
 To you it will look meaningless and have little to do with the reality of people going into shops in their thousands to buy your record.
 If you are not willing to accept that his world IS important you could find yourself in five months time, after all the glory of having a Number One single has blown away down the gutter with the MacDonalds wrappers and squashed Diet Coke cans, left owing what seems like the whole world hundreds of thousands of pounds that you never saw in the first place.
-Judge neither the solicitor or the accountant by the cut of their suits or the decor of their offices and don't ne embarrassed by the framed photos of their families that they will have about the place.
+Judge neither the solicitor or the accountant by the cut of their suits or the decor of their offices and don't be embarrassed by the framed photos of their families that they will have about the place.

 Time to move on.